 In addition to our Fundraising Events, members of the Women's Initiative Network are invited to attend members-only events.

-Our Membership Events include:
+Our Membership Events typically include:

-Virtual Girls' Night Out
+Girls' Night Out at Green Spring Station

 It was a special treat to have Dr. Brad Schlaggar, president and CEO of Kennedy Krieger Institute, give an update on the Institute and what changes have been made to accommodate our "new normal."
 While the Institute continues to thrive and is looking for opportunities in the face of adversity, Dr. Schlaggar discussed the immediate and critical needs of the Institute.
-His recorded remarks can be viewed below:

 This event was held on Monday, April 27, 2020.